-- White and red patches on oral tissue (erythroleukoplakia)
+- Mixed white and red patches on oral tissue (erythroleukoplakia)

-- Sores, spots, lesions and ulcers, particularly those that bleed easily and have failed to heal
+- Sores (ulcerations), particularly those that bleed easily and have failed to heal

-Other symptoms to watch for include chronic sore throat or hoarseness and difficulty swallowing or chewing.
+Other symptoms to watch for include chronic sore throat, hoarseness, or difficulty swallowing or chewing.

-While many of these pathologies can be benign, they can increase the risk of cancer if untreated.
-The presence of some leukoplakias can increase the risk of transforming into cancerous lesions.
+Many types of oral, head and neck pathology are benign.
+However, it may increase the risk of cancer if left untreated.
+In some cases, the presence of leukoplakia can increase the risk of transforming into a cancerous lesion.
 These lesions may need ongoing management.

-While it might be alarming to find a lump or sore, know that it does not automatically indicate the presence of cancer.
-Your OMS can help diagnose your symptoms – often through a biopsy of the tissue – and determine your treatment plan.
+While it might be alarming to find a lump or sore, please remember that it does not automatically indicate the presence of cancer.
+Your OMS can help diagnose your condition – often through a biopsy of the tissue – and determine your treatment plan.

 Make it a regular routine to perform a self-exam each month.
 Using a bright light and a mirror, follow these steps:

-- Look and feel inside the lips and the front of gums
+- Look and feel inside the lips and the front of the gums.

-- Tilt head back to inspect and feel the roof of your mouth
+- Tilt head back to inspect and feel the roof of the mouth.

-- Pull out your tongue and look at all of its surfaces
+- Pull out the tongue and look at all of its surfaces.

 - Feel for lumps or enlarged lymph nodes (glands) in both sides of the neck, including under the lower jaw.